validatedpatterns/medical-diagnosis/README.md

-# Validated Pattern - XRay analysis automated pipeline
+# Medical Diagnosis Validated Pattern

+## XRay analysis automated pipeline

 This Validated Pattern is based on a demo implemetation of an automated data pipeline for chest Xray analysis previously developed by Red Hat.
 The original demo can be found [here](https://github.com/red-hat-data-services/jumpstart-library]).